NEWS

 EASA Medical

 EASA Medical for Pilots Over 60: To continue flying as a pilot for EMS ÖAMTC Air Rescue over the age of 60, a comprehensive multilevel medical screening is required.
 Seven specialized medical examinations are now necessary to confirm my physical and mental fitness.
 I have successfully completed the most important ones, including lung function tests, chest X-rays, blood tests, and ultrasounds of the heart, carotid arteries, thyroid, and internal organs.
 Next steps include performance ergometry, eye tests (including night vision and color vision), comprehensive eye examinations, ENT audiometry, and a sleep lab test.
 A final examination with a certified aviation medical examiner and registration with the EASA system and Austro Control will follow.
-I expect to receive my "Go for Flight" certificate in April, allowing me to continue flying over 60, and a "Go for Launch" for all future adventures in aviation and spaceflight.
+I received my "Go for Flight" certificate in April, allowing me to continue flying over 60, and a "Go for Launch" for all future adventures in aviation and spaceflight.
 As a pilot, it is essential to comply with these regulations, prepare thoroughly, and complete the process successfully.

 Simulator Training